Danderhall: Overview

 The village includes a large amount of council housing — although much of this is now privately owned by the occupiers.
 Danderhall was formerly a mining village, supplying labour for the nearby coal mines of Edmonstone to the northwest, Sheriffhall to the southeast, Woolmet to the east and Monktonhall beyond that.
 The latter was the last to remain open, but closed for good in 1998.

 Danderhall is made up of 1,200 homes and a small number of shops.
 Danderhall also includes a library, primary school, two churches (a Church of Scotland and "Calvary Chapel of Edinburgh").

 Notable people from Danderhall include: footballer Grant Brebner, now playing in Australia, former Hearts and Motherwell footballer Kevin Twaddle., Commonwealth Gold Medalist and triple World Champion David Peacock (bowls), former International darts player Rab Stewart and darts and autocross champion Blair Hamilton.

 Danderhall and District is a Community Council area of Midlothian and is within the civil parish of Newton.
-In addition to Danderhall village, Danderhall Community Council area also takes in the area of Millerhill, Newton Village, Hilltown and various farms.
+In addition to Danderhall village, Danderhall Community Council area also takes in the area of Millerhill, Newton Village (not to be confused with Newtongrange), Hilltown and various farms.
 These are small residential areas and without shops and similar amenities, which are concentrated in nearby Danderhall.

 The civil parish (Newton) has an area of 856 ha and a population of 3,258 (in 2011).